farimarwat/Super-Caller-Id/README.md

    implementation(files("libs/supercaller.aar"))
    ```
 ## Usage
 There are 3 types of information based on different APIs which are reverse engineered.
-USMLE us number is used to test:
+USMLE US (a medical counsel) number is used to test:

 Note: Clone the repo for demo app.